Skip to main content

 85%+

-Strong — top of queue
+Strong — top of the ranked list

 70–84%